 We have a duty of care towards anyone interacting with the charity, regardless of the nature of the interaction, and this includes our participants.
 By doing their DofE, young people (14-24) are encouraged to push their boundaries – within safe parameters – to achieve a world leading personal achievement award.
 This is at the heart of our purpose as a UK registered charity and informs our approach to safeguarding, which also reflects the charity’s unique structure.

-The DofE is delivered locally by over 4,000 organisations – including schools, community groups and specialised centres – which are granted a licence to run our programmes.
+The DofE is delivered locally by almost 5,000 organisations – schools, voluntary and community sector organisation, local authorities and the secure estate – which are granted a licence to run our programmes.
 A core requirement of the licence is that they have a robust approach in place to ensure the safeguarding of young people and adults.

 Three quarters of the organisations we work with are schools and colleges, which means their safeguarding and safe working practices are inspected by Ofsted, the Independent Schools Inspectorate, and equivalent bodies in the devolved nations.
 Of the remaining organisations, many are community-based or registered charities with defined legal structures and regulation by, for example, the Care Quality Commission, Charity Commission or OSCR in Scotland.